Royal lives clause: Application

 The royal lives clause is a common legal practice in several Commonwealth countries.
 In the Canadian province of Alberta, royal lives clauses are routinely used in commercial oil and gas operating agreements.

 However, in the United Kingdom, the significance of the royal lives clause may have diminished as a result of the Perpetuities and Accumulations Act 1964, a legal act that reformed the rules against perpetuities in the country.
 Similar reforms were also made in several Australian states and the Canadian province of British Columbia.

 Outside the Commonwealth

 The royal lives clause has also been used outside the Commonwealth.
-An agreement between the Reedy Creek Improvement District and Walt Disney Parks and Resorts in Florida, United States, includes a royal lives clause, with "King Charles III, king of England" and his descendants being the referenced royal lives in the agreement.
+An agreement between the Reedy Creek Improvement District and Walt Disney Parks and Resorts in Florida, United States, includes a royal lives clause, with "King Charles III, king of England"[sic] and his descendants being the referenced royal lives in the agreement.

 Equivalent practices

 In the United States, president's lives clauses are used as well as royal lives clauses, and for similar reasons; well-documented political and industrial families (such as the Kennedys and Rockefellers) are also used.
 In Ireland, the descendants of Éamon de Valera are sometimes used.